Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective

 DNN testing is one of the most effective methods to ensure the DNN quality.
 As with traditional software testing~\cite{inozemtseva2014coverage,zhang2015assertions,DBLP:conf/icse/ChekamPTH17,DBLP:conf/saicsit/MorrisonIV12,DBLP:conf/kbse/Hilton0M18,DBLP:conf/issta/GligoricGZSAM13,DBLP:journals/tosem/GayRSWH16,DBLP:journals/tosem/GligoricGZSAM15}, one important aspect in DNN testing is to measure test effectiveness.
-Indeed, many test coverage metrics have been proposed to measure test effectiveness in recent years, e.g., neuron coverage measuring which DNN elements are covered during the testing process~\cite{pei2017deepxplore,ma2018deepgauge} and surprise coverage measuring the difference of DNN behaviors between test inputs and training data~\cite{kim2019guiding}.
-When evaluating these test coverage metrics to be effective, these work adopted the number of generated adversarial test inputs~\cite{ma2018deepgauge,kim2019guiding,pei2017deepxplore} or the number of error-revealing test inputs~\cite{xie2019deephunter,odena2018tensorfuzz} to represent test effectiveness.
-That is, these test coverage metrics are based on the assumption: \textbf{they are correlated with either the generation of adversarial test inputs or the error-revealing capability of test inputs}.
+Indeed, many DNN test coverage metrics have been proposed to achieve this goal in recent years, e.g., neuron coverage measuring which DNN elements are covered during the testing process~\cite{pei2017deepxplore,ma2018deepgauge} and surprise coverage measuring the difference of DNN behaviors between test inputs and training data~\cite{kim2019guiding}.
+All these test coverage metrics are proposed based on the same assumption: \textit{the proposed test coverage metric is correlated with test effectiveness}.

-However, it is still unknown whether the assumption is tenable.
-Although some experiments have been conducted when these test coverage metrics were proposed, these experiments cannot validate the assumption due to ignoring the influence of test-set sizes.
+However, this assumption is not sufficiently validated till now, which also brings question on the usefulness of DNN test coverage.
+Although some experiments have been conducted when these test coverage metrics were proposed, they ignored the influence of some reasonable factors such as test-set sizes.
 For example, in the existing experiments~\cite{ma2018deepgauge,kim2019guiding}, they first generated the same number of adversarial test inputs as the number of original test inputs (also called natural test inputs), and then compared the test coverage of natural test inputs and that of both natural and adversarial test inputs.
-They found that the latter is larger than the former, and thus concluded that the test coverage metrics are correlated with the generation of adversarial test inputs.
-However, the experiments do not control for the number of test inputs when comparing test coverage, and thus the increased coverage may be due to the generation of adversarial test inputs or just increasing the number of test inputs.
+They found that the latter is larger than the former, and thus concluded that the test coverage metrics are correlated with test effectiveness (measured by the generation of adversarial test inputs).
+However, the experiments did not control for the number of test inputs when comparing test coverage, and thus the increased coverage may be caused by the generation of adversarial test inputs or just increasing the number of test inputs.